DerSchwilk/DerSchwilk/README.md

 - 🛠️ I am working as a junior Devops-Engineer at [Bosch.IO GmbH](https://github.com/bosch-io).
 - 🔭: Graduated with a BSc in business-informatics at [DHBW Ravensburg](https://www.ravensburg.dhbw.de/startseite).
-- 🌱: I’m currently trying to get a better understanding of blockchain technologies and developing machine learning algorithms with python.
-(Go ahead, and check your buzzword-bingo chart 😄)

 **Languages and Tools:**
 <p>